LemmySmackett/LemmySmackettCom/content/stories/mature/the_endless_possibilities_of_ai_ads_and_you.md

 "What?
 Don't you have a phone?"

-"Yeah, but AI companies tracks every word you type, the government legally requires them to keep every question you ask, and the AI itself automatically scans and cross-references the conversation backlog to detect and report any criminal offenses—or probable intent to commit criminal offenses—to the Feds and local authorities."
+"Yeah, but AI companies track every word you type, the government legally requires them to keep every question you ask, and the AI itself automatically scans and cross-references the conversation backlog to detect and report any criminal offenses—or probable intent to commit criminal offenses—to the Feds and local authorities."

 "What?
 That's not true."